Bare at the Clovers: Secrets Behind the Counter - Cover

 Middle school was a blur of bad haircuts, worse feelings, and Willow’s hand in mine.
 She was the only person who made me feel like my body wasn’t a problem to be solved.
 She hugged me without hesitation, sat next to me without flinching, and never once made me feel like I needed to be smaller or quieter or different.

-But I was still wearing the sweaters.
+But I was still wearing the hoodies.
 I was still hiding.

 It was the summer after eighth grade.
-Willow and I were at the lake—the small one on the edge of town with the rope swing, the muddy bottom, and the sign that says Swim at Your Own Risk.
+Willow and I were at the lake, the small one on the edge of town, the one with the rope swing and the muddy bottom and the sign that says Swim at Your Own Risk.
 We’d been going there since we were kids, back when swimsuits were just something you put on because your mom said so.

 That day, I was wearing a tank top and shorts.
 It was ninety-four degrees, the hottest day of the year, and I was sweating through everything.
 Willow was already in the water, floating on her back, her dark hair spread out around her like seaweed.